radiac/serac/README.rst

     # Location where indexes are stored
     # This should then be backed up by another service, eg duplicity
     path = /path/to/indexes

-    # Attributes to collect
-    ownership = yes
-    permissions = no